-The International Academic Programs (IAP) office has been offering a number of study abroad / exchange programs with Chiba University, Kyoto Sangyo University, Nihon University, Okayama University, Tokyo University of Foreign Studies, and Waseda University for many years.
+The International Academic Programs (IAP) office has been offering a number of study abroad / exchange programs with many Japanese universities including Chiba University, Kyoto Sangyo University, Nihon University, Okayama University, Tokyo University of Foreign Studies, and Waseda University for many years.
 These programs are well established and extremely beneficial for the Japanese Studies minors.
+Contact Eva Nagase

-Stony Brook University has an undergraduate teacher education program in Japanese that leads to New York State initial teaching certification and the B.A. degree in Asian and Asian American Studies: Adolescent Education –Japanese, Grades 7 – 12.
+AAS-Teacher Education Program for Japanese (BA degree) leads to New York State initial teaching certification and the B.A. degree in Asian and Asian American Studies: Adolescent Education –Japanese, Grades 7 – 12.
+Contact Eriko Sato

-Stony Brook Library acquired the Tentaroh Inoh Collection for Japanese Studies in 2007.
+Tentaroh Inoh Collection for Japanese Studies was established in 2007.
 The collection has about 70,000 volumes of rare and valuable Japanese books on history, literature, philosophy, anthropology, archeology, religion, linguistics, and political science, including numerous reference books.
-Please click here for more information!

-Japanese Students Organization, a student organization at Stony Brook, has been supervised by faculty members in the Japanese Studies Program.
+Japanese Students Organization (JSO), a student organization at Stony Brook, has been supervised by faculty members in the Japanese Studies Program.
 They organize Japanese cultural events at Student Activity Center every year.

 Taiko Tides, a club for Japanese taiko drumming, consists of American students, Japanese American students, and international students from Japan on campus, supervised by faculty members at Stony Brook with the help of dedicated volunteer instructors, has been serving as one of the most important extra-curricular activities that can teach Japanese traditional culture and art at Stony Brook.
 They have been performing many venues on Long Island.